Polish coins and banknotes

 If you’ve just bought an apartment in Poland, it should quickly come to your attention that you have to pay monthly communal fees.
 This is the czynsz administracyjny bill.

-As the name czynsz administracyjny suggests, it’s an administrative fee that has been adopted as a definition of the sum of benefits and fees to be paid by apartment owners to the accounts of housing associations or members of housing co-operatives on their behalf.
+As the name czynsz administracyjny suggests, it’s an administrative fee that has been adopted as a definition of the sum of benefits and fees to be paid by apartment owners to the accounts of property management companies or members of housing co-operatives on their behalf.

 People in Poland are used to bandying about the word “czynsz”.
 However, they might not always be referring to the czynsz administracyjny bill.